Computing Subset Transversals in $H$-Free Graphs: Subset Feedback Vertex Set

 {\it Proof of Claim~4.} Suppose that there exists $y \in Y_1$ that is adjacent to a vertex $c \in Z$.
 Let $a$ be the unique neighbour of $y$ in $A$.
 Then $G[\{c,y\}\cup A]$ contains an induced $sP_1+P_3$, which is a contradiction.
 So $Y_1$ is anti-complete to $Z$.
 Now, if $c \in Z$ is adjacent to a vertex in $N[A] \cap F_T$, then $c$ is adjacent to $y_2$ where $Y_2 = \{y_2\}$. \dia

 We now describe the subroutine that finds an optimal solution in Case 1.
 In this case, for any maximum forest $F_T$, there exists some set $A \subseteq T$ of size at most $4s$ such that $A \subseteq F_T$, and $G[A]$ consists of exactly $2s$ components, each isomorphic to either $P_1$ or $P_2$.
-Moreover, there is such an $A$ for which $N(A) \cap T \subseteq S_T$.
+Since $G[A]$ consists of components of $G[F_T\cap T]$, there is such an $A$ for which $N(A) \cap T \subseteq S_T$.
 Thus we guess a set $A' \subseteq T$ in $O(n^{4s})$ time, discarding those sets that do not induce a forest with exactly $2s$ components, and those that induce a component consisting of more than two vertices.

 For any such $F_T$ and $A'$, the set $N(A') \cap F_T$ has size at most $2s+1$, by Claim~2.
 Thus, in $O(n^{2s+1})$ time, we guess $Y' \subseteq N(A')$ with $|Y'| \le 2s+1$, and assume that $Y' \subseteq F_T$ whereas $N(A') \setminus Y' \subseteq S_T$.
 Let $Y_2'$ be the subset of $Y'$ that contains vertices that have at least two neighbours in $A'$.
 We discard any sets $Y'$ that do not satisfy Claims~1 or~3, or those sets for which $G[A'\cup Y']$ has a $T$-cycle on three vertices, one of which is the unique vertex of $Y_2'$.